Norfolk Fire & Rescue Service privacy notice

 The information we may collect and use may include your:

-• Personal details such as your name, date of birth, gender, marital status and number of children
+• Name, date of birth, gender, marital status and number of children

 • Contact details including your address and phone number